Books that made a splash in 2017

 Longlisted for the Man Booker Prize, this is the long-awaited second novel from the author of Booker-winning debut The God of Small Things, which was published twenty years ago.
 The story follows Anjum, who used to be Aftab, from Old Delhi to Kashmir and on to Central India through years of peace and war.
 The New York Times called it “gorgeous, supple and playful” while the Financial Times said “Roy’s second novel proves as remarkable as her first”.

 Shortlisted for the Baillie Gifford prize for non-fiction, Schama’s cultural history has been described as “a glittering gemstone of a book” by The Times.
-In the second part of an epic narrative chronicling an entire people’s search for a home across the centuries, Schama covers the Jews’ journey from their expulsion from Spain in 1492 to a point of apparent hope at the turn of the twentieth century, charting a course from Venice to China, Kerala to California, and bringing to life a cast of fascinating personalities.
+In the second part of an epic narrative chronicling an entire people’s search for a home across the centuries, Schama covers the Jews’ journey from their expulsion from Spain in 1492 to a point of apparent hope at the turn of the 20th century, charting a course from Venice to China, Kerala to California, and bringing to life a cast of fascinating personalities.

 Harari is the author of bestselling popular science juggernaut Sapiens, which chronicled the history of humankind.
 In Homo Deus he turns from our past to our future, looking at the forces that might change humanity’s fate in the years and decades to come.
 Featuring on most of the newspapers Books of the Year lists, the book he explores what challenges the human race is likely to encounter in the not too distant future and how we can, and will, deal with them.
 A mix of philosophy, science and history, it grapples with some of the biggest questions around whilst remaining incredibly incredibly easy to read.